Hitchin: Parish

-The ancient parish of Hitchin covered an extensive rural area as well as the town itself, including Langley and Preston.
+The ancient parish of Hitchin covered an extensive rural area as well as the town itself, including Langley, Preston and St Ippolyts; the latter became a separate parish in the middle ages.
 The parish of Hitchin was administered by its vestry, in the same way as most rural areas; no borough corporation was established for the town, despite some limited moves in that direction in the thirteenth century.
 Hitchin also gave its name to one of the hundreds of Hertfordshire.
 The Hitchin Poor Law Union was established in 1835, covering the parish of Hitchin and many of the surrounding parishes in north-western Hertfordshire, plus the parish of Holwell which was in Bedfordshire.
-In 1891 the parish had a population of 9510.
+In 1891 the parish had a population of 9,510.

 Local Board

 In 1850 a local board of health was established for the town.
 Such boards were created under the Public Health Act 1848, and were focussed on improving public health in towns.
 The first election to the Hitchin Local Board was held on 2 May 1850.
 The board proceeded to build a waterworks and install new sewers for the town, which had previously used the River Hiz as a public sewer.
 However, the board quickly became embroiled in legal disputes with Joshua Ransom, owner of Grove Mill, who complained about the flow of water and sewage at his mill.
 No solution could be found which would allow the board to continue to operate, and gradually all the board members resigned.

 By December 1857 the board only had three members, at which point it effectively ceased to function.
 New members were elected in March 1858, but none was prepared to take the declaration of office unless Ransom accepted an offer of settlement which had been put to him.
 He did not accept the offer and so the board became defunct, and the town was once again governed by the parish vestry alone.
 The Times was scathing of the Hitchin Local Board's inability to negotiate a solution, saying "...they simply resigned, like rustics of unfertile brains...".
 Legal action continued for some years afterwards trying to resolve who was liable for the old board's debts.

 In August 1872 sanitary districts were established, with public health and local government responsibilities being given to boards of guardians of the poor law unions for all areas which did not have urban authorities (including local boards).
 As Hitchin's previous local board was defunct, the town therefore became part of the Hitchin Rural Sanitary District, governed by the Hitchin Board of Guardians.
 On 31 October 1872 a meeting was held in the town with the aim of securing a new board to allow the town to govern itself independently.
 A new board was eventually granted, with the first meeting being held on 24 December 1873 at the (old) Town Hall.